tengfone/yestion/README.md

 - Sidebar using mediaquery for resizing
 - event.stopPropagation prevents "layed" functions e.g 2 divs inner and outer, u click inner, but outer also triggers.
 - Overlaying event listener with custom state management (zustand)
+- Using CONVEX.DEV and EDGESTORE.DEV
+- Dynamic populate the origin by creating a custom usehook and point to the original href